1980 Hamburg arson attack

+Amedia Hotel in Hamburg-Moorfleet, former refugee housing, and site of the 1980 arson attack.

 On the night of 21–22 August 1980, an arson attack was committed on a refugee accommodation in the Billbrook quarter of Hamburg, Germany, by members of the neo-Nazi terrorist organisation Deutsche Aktionsgruppen (DA).
 Two people were fatally wounded and died the following week, while three others were injured.
 The attack is considered the first hate crime murders in BRD history.

 All three of the main perpetrators were arrested.
 Two received life sentences while one was sentenced to six years prison time.
 The founder of Deutsche Aktionsgruppen, Holocaust denier Manfred Roeder, was also sentenced to 13 years imprisonment.
 Ten others were tried and received lesser prison sentences or conditional release.

 Background

 Following the end of the Vietnam War in 1975, several hundred thousand of refugees, primarily Hoa, fled the country, often by boat.
 By the end of 1978, approximately 1,300 Vietnamese refugees were granted asylum in West Germany, significantly less than other countries, but their presence nevertheless led to the nation's first debate on asylum and immigration policy.
 Their presence led to a surge of protest against foreigners.

 The Deutsche Aktionsgruppe was founded in 1980 by Manfred Roeder.
 It had committed six prior attacks using explosives across Germany since February 1980, targeting refugee accommodations and Holocaust memorial sites.